Nzen/Simpletron/README.md

 Deitel's _How to Program_ books (Java, C++, C#) have a couple exercises to emulate the other aspects of the programming environment.
 The first example is the VM that they call Simpletron.
 To incentivize learning Python, I implemented it.
 The second exercise involves creating a BASIC-esque compiler to generate its machine code.
 The complete version is tagged as '1.0' subsequent commits (& branches?) reflect optional improvements to the pair.

+## RUNNING INSTRUCTIONS
+(written for Python 2.6.7; Py 3.x need to alter prints and so on)

+To test cpu alone, uncomment comp needs lines 7 & 37 to read from the command line and then use "comp.py [filename]".

+To test the compiler use "testCompiler.py [filename]".
+It will ask whether you want to run the file; any answer with y in it will run the .sml file through simpletron.
+Simpletron is currently set to verbose in comp, flip it to only see terminal & input.

+To test the postfixer (shuntyard/reverse polish expression), the instructions are in testPost.
+It has an important warning within about input.

 ## SIMPLETRON ISA

 Accumulator, IR, PC; RAM of 100 integers.
 Advanced adds an index register.